EdisonYLei/Reconstructing-PIML-through-MGDA/README.md

-## Official Code for "Reconstructing-PIML-through-Multi-Gradient-Descent-a-Pareto-Learning-Approach"
+## Official Code for "Reconstructing Physics-Informed Machine Learning for Traffic Flow Modeling: a Multi-Gradient Descent and Pareto Learning Approach"

 This repository provides the official open-source implementation of our paper, *"Reconstructing PIML through Multi-Gradient Descent: a Pareto Learning approach"*.
 We have included an environment configuration file, `requirements.txt`, to help you easily set up the necessary dependencies.